flexibeast/guides/mdoc-quickstart.md

 .Op Fl v | Fl h
 ```

-The use of `Nm` without arguments will produce the name of the software as previously defined, i.e. "mdoc-example".
+The use of `Nm` without arguments will produce the name of the software as previously defined, i.e. "mdoc-examples".

 The `Op` macro is for producing text about an Optional argument, and the `Fl` macro indicates a Flag.
 This line demonstrates *parsed* and *callable* macros: the `Op` macro is parsed for further macros, which themselves must be callable. `Fl` is a callable macro, which takes as its argument the literal for the flag.